sodadata/docs/README.md

 ## Image guidelines

-- Apply a grey, 1px border around screencap images embedded in pages.
+- Apply a grey, 1px border around screencap images embedded in pages; diagrams and graphics do not require borders.
 - Narrow and tighten any the UI before you take a screencap so as to keep the image legible when embedded to a page.
 - Ensure all images is legible.
 - Carefully consider whether or not to include a screencap.
 Is it really necessary?
 Does it communicate more than just your words do?
 Screencaps of UI require regular maintenance to keep up with changes in the UI; is the image you are adding worth the extra maintenance?